- Shaking head or ears

 Some breeds are more susceptible than others.
 The shape of the ear is an important trait in determining a pet's susceptibility to ear infections.
 Dogs with pendulous ears or hairy inner ear flaps are predisposed to ear infections.
 Dogs with allergies are also more likely to have ear problems.

-Infection of the external ear canal can be caused by bacteria, yeast and parasites, such as ear mites (Read Ear Mites
+Infection of the external ear canal can be caused by bacteria, yeast and parasites, such as ear mites (Read Ear Mites in Cats and Dogs

 ).
 This infection may already be present, but with the right conditions, it'll begin to grow and thrive.
 High humidity, swimming and baths create the best conditions for growth.
 Many of these infections progress to the middle ear canal, which makes them difficult to clear.